 Opacity: Sets transparency level for the text box and the leader line.

 Fill Opacity: Sets transparency level (100 = opaque, 0 = completely transparent) for the fill color.

 Line Width: Sets the thickness of the line segment in points.
 If the Line Width is set to 0, it is effectively invisible.

 Style: Determines the pattern of the line segment.
-The Cloud style only affect the text box; the leader line will be solid.
+The Cloud style only affect the text box; the leader line (when applicable) will be solid.
 Any styles other than Cloud will affect both the text box and the leader line.

 Shape: Sets the shape of the text box.

 End: This setting is grayed out because it does not apply to Typewriter markups.

 Font: Sets the font used for the selected text.